 Read all the instructions carefully

-Read at least one experimental paper having the instructions in your mind
+Read at least one experimental paper as a model having the instructions in your mind

 (Optionally) Submit topics and/or outlines for feedback